Notes on the Geography of The Western United States: Oahu 2: Honolulu

 Here's its neighbor, Century Park Plaza.

 How do we get downtown?
-For the moment, the answer is abysmally slowly, but if you can wait until 2020 (and beyond), you'll be able to take Hawaii Rail Transit.
+For the moment, the answer is abysmally slowly, but if you can wait, you might be able to take Hawaii Rail Transit.

 Some of the posts carry symbols of wind, rain, sun, coral, salt beds, and the ulu or breadfruit tree.
 The design is by Daniel Kanekuni from the local firm WCIT Architecture.